blobitty/Artsy4Android/README.md

 ## Features

 - Browse the Artsy database for your favorite Artsists and Artworks
-- Save your favorite artsists and artworks
+- Save your favorite artsists and artworksList
 - Find Art Fairs Around The World
 - Learn more about the world's most important artists
 ---